Franca Viola: Trial

-After Viola's refusal to marry her rapist, her family members were reportedly menaced, ostracised, and persecuted by most townspeople.
+After Viola's refusal to marry the man who raped her, her family members were reportedly menaced, ostracised, and persecuted by most townspeople.
 Their vineyard and barn were torched.
 These events, and the eventual trial, resonated powerfully with the Italian media and public.
 The Parliament itself was directly involved, as it became obvious that part of the existing legal code was at odds with public opinion.
 Melodia's lawyers claimed Viola had consented to a so-called fuitina ('elopement'), fleeing voluntarily to get married secretly rather than being kidnapped, but the trial (which happened in 1966) found Melodia guilty.
 He was sentenced to 11 years in prison, later reduced to 10 years, with a two-year period of compulsory residence in Modena.
 Five of his friends were acquitted, and the others received relatively mild sentences.
 Melodia was released from prison in 1976, and was killed on 13 April 1978 in a mafia-style execution before he could return to Sicily.

 The article of law whereby a rapist could vacate his crime by marrying his victim was not abolished until 1981.

 Sexual violence became a crime against the person (instead of against "public morality") only in 1996.

 Marriage of choice

 Franca Viola married Giuseppe Ruisi in December 1968, when she was almost 21 years old.
 They had liked each other since childhood.
-Ruisi, an accountant, insisted he would have married the girl he had long loved despite threats and rumours, but had to request a firearms licence after obtaining the marriage licence, to protect himself and his bride-to-be.
+Ruisi, an accountant, insisted he would have married the girl he had long loved despite threats and rumours, but had to request a firearms license after obtaining the marriage license, to protect himself and his bride-to-be.
 Both the Italian President Giuseppe Saragat and Pope Paul VI publicly expressed their appreciation of Franca Viola's courage and their solidarity with the couple.
 President Saragat sent the couple a wedding gift and the pope received them in a private audience soon after the wedding.
-Viola and Ruisi would go on to have three children, two sons and one daughter.
+Viola and Ruisi would go on to have two sons and one daughter.
 The family still lives in Alcamo.

 Legacy

 In 1970, director Damiano Damiani made the film The Most Beautiful Wife, starring Ornella Muti, based on Viola's case.
 In 2012 the Sicilian writer Beatrice Monroy published Viola's story under the title Niente ci fu ('There was nothing').
 In 2017, a fifteen-minute film based on Viola's story, titled Viola, Franca, was included as a finalist in the Manhattan Short Film Festival.

+The 2022 film The Girl From Tomorrow (La ragazza del futuro) directed by Marta Savina tells the story of Viola though the names and some details have been changed.